 Lead vocalist Eric Burton dominates the stage with an oversized jacket draped over his shoulders.
 He confidently declares at the beginning of the set: “If you feel good, then fly with me!
 We’re the Black Pumas, we gon’ cruise”.
 Soon the jacket falls from his shoulders as he moves and grooves like he’s performing contently to nobody but himself, such is his nonchalance in delivery.

 Similar in output to Vintage Trouble and Curtis Harding, both of whom have played Les Trans in the last couple of years, the band have a sleek and precise stage-show.
 Black Moon Rising is their standout track, and one of the only recorded songs they have online.

 An artist who has appeared as part of the successful Portuguese outfit Buraka Som Sistema, she’s now going it solo as Pongo.
-She has been touted with embodying the renewal of modern Kuduro, a type of music and dance originally developed in Angola during the 1980s.
-So it’s only right that an Angolan artist like Pongo is bringing Kudoro back, but this time with a mainstream electronic afro-pop lilt.
+She has been touted with embodying the renewal of modern Kuduro, a type of African dance music originally developed in Angola during the 1980s.
+So it’s only right that an Angolan artist like Pongo is bringing Kudoro back to the fore, but this time with a mainstream electronic afro-pop lilt.

 From the first beats of Quero Mais, it’s clear that this is a polished artist.
 The track has a more chilled vibe than the tracks that follow, but shows Pongo to have multiple levels that she can access throughout the set.